janscience/MicroConfig/docs/userguide.md

 ### Enum parameter

-Let's also add an enum parameter to the anaog input menu.
+Let's also add an enum parameter to the analog input menu.
 It allows to select values from an enum type.
 For this, an array with all the enum types and an array with corresponding strings are required: